naymspace/backpex/guides/live_resource/user-preferences.md

 next user logs in inside that window, an unscoped cookie would be overlaid onto *their* first paint and replayed into *their* store.

-So every entry is stamped with an **identity fingerprint** (`Backpex.Preferences.LiveView.identity_fingerprint/2`): a keyed digest, over the endpoint's `secret_key_base`, of
+So every entry is stamped with a **scope fingerprint** (`Backpex.Preferences.LiveView.scope_fingerprint/2`): a keyed digest, over the endpoint's `secret_key_base`, of

-1. the identity your `:identity` resolver returned (with `nil` / `:unidentified` folded into one distinct anonymous value), and
+1. the scope map your `:scope` resolver returned (or the distinct `:unscoped` value), and
 2. the Phoenix session's CSRF token.

 Both, because Backpex can host more than one store and they are not scoped alike.
-One `:identity` resolver serves every prefix — the router picks the *adapter* per prefix, not the identity — but `Backpex.Preferences.Adapters.Session` (the default, and the whole store in a zero-config install) ignores identity altogether and scopes by the **session**.
-Digesting only the identity would give every user of an anonymous session-backed install the same fingerprint, which is the bug.
+One `:scope` resolver serves every prefix — the router picks the *adapter* per prefix, not the scope — but `Backpex.Preferences.Adapters.Session` (the default, and the whole store in a zero-config install) ignores scope altogether and scopes by the **session**.
+Digesting only the scope would give every user of an anonymous session-backed install the same fingerprint, which is the bug.
 The CSRF token is the session's stable per-session secret: unchanged by preference writes, and regenerated exactly when the session is renewed — which is what `phx.gen.auth`'s `renew_session/1` does on login and logout.

 Together they keep the cookie's scope at least as narrow as the narrowest store's.
-An app that neither renews the session on login nor configures `:identity` gets one fingerprint for both users — but it also hands them the same session, so the Session adapter is already sharing the *stored* preferences between them; the cookie leaks nothing the store does not.
+An app that neither renews the session on login nor configures `:scope` gets one fingerprint for both users — but it also hands them the same session, so the Session adapter is already sharing the *stored* preferences between them; the cookie leaks nothing the store does not.

-The server renders the fingerprint into `data-preferences-identity` (pass `preferences_identity={@preferences_identity}` to `app_shell`).
+The server renders the fingerprint into `data-preferences-scope` (pass `preferences_scope={@preferences_scope}` to `app_shell`).
 The browser discards the whole cookie when it does not match, and so does the disconnected mount — which does not trust the browser to have discarded it, because that is exactly where a planted cookie lands.
 The digest is keyed, so it exposes no user